 Single-point of local support: CSPs offer end-to-end support and governance of your organisation’s cloud lifecycle, meaning you don’t have to deal with multiple vendors to achieve the results you need.
 We’re your single point of contact for both billing and technical assistance, and your local expert consultants that can escalate support cases to Microsoft on your behalf.

-Extra cost-savings: As Microsoft partners, CSPs also offer significant discounts off the list price of Azure products and services, along with additional cost-savings and benefits tied to their own unique and bundled IP solutions, such as our popular Xello’s Azure Blueprint.
+Extra cost-savings: As Microsoft partners, CSPs also offer significant discounts off the list price of Azure products and services, along with additional cost-savings and benefits tied to their own unique and bundled IP solutions.
 It’s also much more competitive in pricing compared to direct purchases and Enterprise Agreement.

 Consolidated billing and monitoring: CSP support includes extensive detail into your billing and spending in Azure, using the continuous monitoring capabilities of the cloud platform to keep costs under control, optimise your environments and spending and ensure consumption is always available to review by both IT and key-decision makers in your business.

 The CSP program ultimately allows experienced and customer-focused Microsoft partners to work directly with organisations buying into Azure and help them manage their entire cloud lifecycle.
 They can directly provision, manage, optimise your subscriptions with Azure, and offer deep cloud expertise and support for businesses who aren't as cloud mature or would rather leverage the additional support capabilities CSPs can provide - on top of the cost-savings they're already getting with Azure.